MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 P1_pos <- dplyr::left_join(P1, chr_pos, by = c("LocusName" = "id_snp"))

 # We can have a look at the results by exporting the figures
-# we can look at the FSt as a function of heterozygosity to understand which snps have been evaluated, which one appear true or false outliers
+# we can look at the FST as a function of heterozygosity to understand which snps have been evaluated, which one appear true or false outliers
 #And we can look along the genome with our manhattan plots

 jpeg("04_outflank/outflank_outlier_fst_He.jpeg")